ErpNetDocs/tech/modules/logistics/inventory/inventory-control/issue.md

 ### Zero count

-In case you've made a mistake and want to start the execution process from scratch, type in "0*" followed by the affected product code.
+You can enter a Zero quantity if it is necessary.
+If you enter zero quantity, all entered quantities before, will be set to zero.

-If the **Executed** bar is left with zero, this will be interpreted as the product being issued "0 pcs" in the final issue store transaction.
+If the Executed bar is left with zero, this will be interpreted as the product having received "0 pcs".
+In the final receipt store transaction, there will be no lines for the product.

 ![Issue](pictures/inv_con_issue_zeronew.png)

-## Generate an issue store transaction
+## Create an issue store transaction

 Once you're done scanning the desired product quantities, you can go back to the **Executed** tab to see if you've made any mistakes.